NandaKishoreYadav/Custom-PDF-Assistant/README.md

 ## Usage

 Once the application is running, you can upload a PDF file and start querying its content.
 The system will convert the PDF into embeddings and use the FAISS vector database to retrieve answers based on your queries.

+### Note

+Sometimes the prompts may give errors due to the use of the open-source model.
+If you encounter such issues, change the prompt and try again; it should work fine.

 ## Contact